iced-rs/iced/ROADMAP.md

 This is a necessary feature to render loading spinners, a blinking text cursor, GIF images, etc.

-[`winit`] allows controlling the event loop in a flexible way.
+[`winit`] allows flexible control of its event loop.
 We may be able to use [`ControlFlow::WaitUntil`](https://docs.rs/winit/0.20.0-alpha3/winit/event_loop/enum.ControlFlow.html#variant.WaitUntil) for this purpose.

 ### Canvas widget
 A widget to draw freely in 2D or 3D.
 It could be used to draw charts, implement a Paint clone, a CAD application, etc.

 As a first approach, we could expose the underlying renderer directly here, and couple this widget with it ([`wgpu`] for now).
-Once [`wgpu`] gets WebGL or WebGPU support, this widget will be able to run on web too.
+Once [`wgpu`] gets WebGL or WebGPU support, this widget will be able to run on the web too.
 The renderer primitive could be a simple texture that the widget draws to.

 In the long run, we could expose a renderer-agnostic abstraction to perform the drawing.